Stephen de Boer: Academic career and publications

-de Boer has taught courses in regional trade arrangements (Case Western Reserve University in Cleveland, Ohio), business and government (York University), and climate change law and policy (Western University).
+de Boer has taught courses in regional trade arrangements (Case Western Reserve University in Cleveland, Ohio), business and government (York University), and international trade topics and climate change law and policy (Western University).
 His papers include "Trading Culture: The Canada-US Magazine Dispute" in Dispute Settlement in the WTO: Issues and Practice Magazine(1998); "Commodity or Drug: Legal Aspects of International of International Trade in Tobacco Products.
 Lessons on the Application of Article XX of the GATT in Environmental Matters" published in "Environmental Policy: From Regulation to Economic Instruments (2002)"; and "Canadian Provinces, US States and North American Integration: Bench Warmers or Key Players?" for the Institute for Research on Public Policy (2002).